USC Exemptions

 ‘Frontier workers’ who are resident in other EU Member States and who travel to the State to exercise the duties of their employment may have entitlement to a full medical card under Irish legislation, but only if the HSE regards them as being ordinarily resident in the State.
 In addition, such entitlement is subject to a means test.

-It is to be noted that, while the higher USC rates will apply, relief for USC paid in Ireland may be available where Ireland has entered into a tax treaty with the country in which the individual is resident for tax purposes and where that treaty contains a provision to the effect that the treaty will apply to any identical or substantially similar taxes that may be subsequently imposed by either State.
+While the higher USC rates will apply, relief for USC paid in Ireland may be available where Ireland has entered into a tax treaty with the country in which the individual is resident for tax purposes and where that treaty contains a provision to the effect that the treaty will apply to any identical or substantially similar taxes that may be subsequently imposed by either State.

 Where treaties contain such an article, Revenue has written to Ireland’s treaty partners informing them of the introduction of the USC and accepting that it is a substantially similar tax to income tax and that it is covered by the treaty provisions, including relieving provisions.